Day 5 – Monday 4th June

 Patrol under Sgt Laing having reached edge of wood, was fired on by a Spandau and 2 other automatic weapons from line of track between them and our FDL.
 Patrol was pinned down.
 Fire from fwd Coys enabled half of patrol to renter our lines via the farm at 795637 remainder of patrol (4), thought to be wounded were unable to return, and are now missing.

-Both Reid & White show on their entries on the shed wall that they were captured on the 27th July… but what about the other two mentioned in the war diary?
+Both Reid & White wrote on the shed wall that they were captured on the 27th July.
+But what about the other two mentioned in the war diary?

 |LAW||SAM||27/07/1944||Serjeant||Green Howards (Yorkshire Regiment)||6th Bn.|